 |Access||Not suitable for wheelchair users|

 Oil central heating with woodburner.
-Double electric oven, electric hob, microwave, fridge, freezer, washer/dryer, dishwasher, TV, video, DVD.
+Double electric oven, electric hob, microwave, fridge, freezer, washer/dryer, dishwasher, TV, video, DVD, WiFi.
 Fuel, power & starter pack for woodburner inc. in rent.
 Bed linen & towels inc. in rent.
 Cot, highchair & stairgate.
 Off road parking for 3 cars.
 Enclosed garden with furniture & BBQ.
 Sorry, no pets or smoking.
 Shop & pub 1.5 miles.
 Ludlow's famous castle & restaurants 3 miles.

 A E Houseman once wrote that Shropshire was "the quietest place under the sun" and today the county remains something of a rural idyll, recognised as one of the least crowded and most peaceful regions in England.